 Not only will you need to change the way you pay, tax, and assign the person work, but you’ll have to do so in a punctual and compliant manner.
 Fall short, and you could receive handsome fines.

-This quick guide will walk you through the basics of how to convert independent contractors to employees as a distributed company.
+This quick guide will walk you through the following:

 We’ll start by briefly explaining what each is, follow with reasons why companies even bother converting independent contractors to employees, and finish with tactical steps you can take today to get the ball rolling with your new international hire.